evezor/v0_regulator_board/README.md

 # Voltage Regulator Board
 *please note this board has been deprecated.

-An edge board with an adjustabe voltage regualtor circuit cabable of supplying 2A of current
+An edge board with an adjustable voltage regulator circuit capable of supplying 2A of current​

 ![sm](https://github.com/evezor/v0_regulator_board/blob/main/pics/sm.PNG)